Now you can make international payments from anywhere without having to pay exorbitant fees.

 Examples of regular transfers overseas

 An increasing number of individuals and businesses need to make regular international payments.
-For individuals, these could include mortgage payments, debt repayments, transferring pensions, salary transfers, savings, rental income repatriation and school fees.
+For individuals, these payments could include mortgage payments, debt repayments, pension transfers, salary transfers, savings, rental income repatriation and school fees.
 Regular international payments that businesses need to make include paying wages, paying royalties and paying for services received.

 What are some of the ways I can pay my international bills?